denismarini/generative-ai-study-notes/doc/Generative AI Glossary.md

   - A technique used in neural networks, especially in transformers, to dynamically focus on different parts of the input sequence, improving the model's performance on tasks like translation and summarization.

 - **Self-Attention**
-  - A mechanism within the transformer architecture where each element of the input attends to all other elements, enabling the model to capture dependencies regardless of their distance in the sequence.
+  - A mechanism used in neural networks, particularly in transformer models, that allows each element of the input sequence to attend to all other elements.
+This mechanism enables the model to capture dependencies regardless of their distance in the sequence, enhancing the model's ability to understand and generate complex patterns in data.

+- **Encoder-Decoder Attention**
+  - A mechanism used in sequence-to-sequence models where the decoder attends to different parts of the encoder's output at each step of generating the output sequence.
+This allows the decoder to selectively focus on relevant parts of the input sequence, improving the quality of tasks such as translation and summarization.

+- **Word Embedding**
+  - A representation of words in a continuous vector space where words with similar meanings have similar representations.
+Word embeddings are typically learned from large corpora of text using techniques like Word2Vec, GloVe, or FastText, and they capture semantic relationships between words, enabling better performance in natural language processing tasks.

 - **Tokenization**
   - The process of converting text into smaller units (tokens), such as words or subwords, which can be processed by a language model.